Analysis | Iran Strike Renews Fight Over Who Has Say on U.S. War

 5. What role will Congress play on Iran going forward?

 Members of both major political parties say it has role but disagree on the extent.
 Democrats say further military action would require congressional authorization, not just consultation.
-The House of Representatives, where Democrats hold the majority, is taking up a resolution that would require Trump to cease military actions against Iran unless authorized by Congress or in response to an imminent threat.
-The vote is mostly symbolic because a similar resolution in the Republican-controlled Senate is unlikely to advance.
-The House measure is so-called concurrent resolution, which, unlike a bill, wouldn’t go to Trump to be signed or vetoed.
+The House of Representatives, where Democrats hold the majority, approved a resolution that would require Trump to cease military actions against Iran unless authorized by Congress or in response to an imminent threat.
+The vote was mostly symbolic because the idea is unlikely to win approval in the Republican-controlled Senate.

 To contact the reporters on this story: Daniel Flatley in Washington at dflatley1@bloomberg.net;John O’Neil in New York at joneil18@bloomberg.net